Slap Bet

 "Slap Bet" is the ninth episode of the second season of the American sitcom How I Met Your Mother.
-The episode, originally titled "Robin Sparkles", first aired on November 20, 2006; the title was changed in order to keep the episode's ending a secret.
+The episode, originally titled "Robin Sparkles", first aired on November 20, 2006 on CBS; the title was changed in order to keep the episode's ending a secret.
 The episode received highly positive reviews and features in several lists of the best How I Met Your Mother episodes.
 The episode led to two recurring jokes and storylines in the show: "Robin Sparkles", Robin's teenage pop star career, and the Slap Bet, in which Marshall slaps Barney at various points throughout the series.

 Plot

 Ted, Marshall, Lily, and Barney find out that Robin never goes to malls and refuses to explain why.
 Marshall posits that Robin was married in a mall in Canada, because whenever asked about Canada, Robin only talks about her friend who got married way too young.
 Barney, however, believes that the secret is related to pornography.
 They agree to a slap bet, where the winner of the bet slaps the loser as hard as he can, and appoint Lily as the slap bet commissioner.
 Barney then starts working his way through hours of Canadian porn, which he finds both depressing and tedious.

 Ted begins to worry that Robin is married.
 Ted pesters Robin to reveal if she really got married in Canada.
 After trying to avoid the issue, Robin tells Ted that she got married in a mall, after which her husband moved to Hong Kong without getting a divorce.
 Ted promises to keep it a secret but tells the gang after Lily begs him, so Marshall slaps Barney.

 To try and help Ted, law student Marshall searches a legal database and he reveals that there is no record of a marriage license for Robin in Canada.
 After asking her various questions about her wedding, Ted confronts Robin and she admits she is not married but finds out that Ted told Marshall her supposed secret.
 She is angry and tells him that she was testing him to see how long it would take him to tell the rest of the gang.
 She refuses to tell Ted the true reason she avoids malls.
 Marshall tells Lily that Robin is not married and Lily, as the slap bet commissioner, must allow Barney to slap Marshall three times (one for the lie, two for being premature).